cloudflare/lua-aho-corasick/README.md

 aho-corasick-lua
 ================

-  C++ and lua Implementation of the Aho-Corasick (AC) string matching algorithm (http://dl.acm.org/citation.cfm?id=360855).
+  C++ and Lua Implementation of the Aho-Corasick (AC) string matching algorithm (http://dl.acm.org/citation.cfm?id=360855).

-  We began with pure LUA implementation and realize the performance is not satisfy.
+  We began with pure Lua implementation and realize the performance is not satisfy.
 So we switch to C/C++ implementation.

-  There are two shared objects provied by this package: libac.so and ahocorasick.so The former is a regular shared object which can be directly used by C/C++ application, or by LUA via FFI; and the later is a lua module.
+  There are two shared objects provied by this package: libac.so and ahocorasick.so The former is a regular shared object which can be directly used by C/C++ application, or by Lua via FFI; and the later is a Lua module.
 An example usage is shown bellow:

   ------------------------------------------------------------